Bypass moves in convex hypersurface theory: Appearance of bypass moves in higher dimensions

 \begin{remark} We recall a subtlety in the difference between stabilizations of partial and full open book decompositions; see \cref{subsec:OBD}.
 The open book $(W,\mathrm{id})$ is obtained by "closing up" the partial open book $(W,\mathrm{id}\colon S\to S)$, where $S$ is a collar neighborhood of $\partial W\subset W$.
 While the proof above constructs a common stabilization of $(W,\mathrm{id})$ and $(W',\mathrm{id})$, it does not claim the existence of a common stabilization of $(W,\mathrm{id}\colon S\to S)$ and $(W',\mathrm{id}\colon S'\to S')$.
 If we trace through the proof in the relative setting, we find stabilizations of each of $(W,\mathrm{id}\colon S\to S)$ and $(W',\mathrm{id}\colon S'\to S')$ that have the same page and have monodromy given by a positive Dehn twist about the same Lagrangian sphere.
 However, the domains of these monodromies could differ, resulting in distinct contact manifolds-with-boundary. \end{remark}

-A full converse to \cref{thm:moves_for_obds} seems unlikely, as this would imply that all subcritically fillable contact manifolds admit unique subcritical fillings, up to symplectomorphism.
+A full converse to \cref{thm:moves_for_obds} seems unlikely, as this would imply that all subcritically fillable contact manifolds admit unique subcritical fillings, up to deformation equivalence.
 However, the following theorem provides a characterization of Weinstein domains which are related by the moves described in \cref{thm:main_moves}.
+We thank an anonymous referee for substantially simplifying its proof.

 \movesSufficient*